@@ -3,45 +3,208 @@ title: On Chromebooks

 enter in a search.
 The results give preference towards apps in the Chrome Web

-Store as well, so its sometimes more useful than the Omnibar Chrome users are
+Store as well, so it’ s sometimes more useful than the Omnibar Chrome users are

 used to.